 Driving Policies

 Home health care agencies should determine if employees are permitted to provide client transportation services, what that might entail, and what the risk exposures might be.
 If caregivers can transport clients, which type of clients are eligible for transportation?
 How far can caregivers drive them?
 Does a caregiver’s vehicle need to be handicap-equipped?
+Is the vehicle in safe and proper working condition?

 If a client is injured while being transported by an employee, the financial damages can be significant.
 Drivers must be properly trained and insured.